Atari CX40 joystick: CX10

 The original CX10 version was designed by Steve Bristow for the 2600 and produced only for a single year.
 Many of these (Note: Perhaps all of them, sources are not specific) had the word "ATARI" printed in white letters on a thin metal plate at the very top of the stick.

-Internally, the CX10 differed from the CX40 primarily in the switch mechanisms.
-In the CX10, a thin plastic plate was placed directly on top of the PCB, separated by a few millimetres.
-Cup-shaped protrusions on the top surface held a small metal spring, and opposite these on the bottom surface of the plate was a small metal bar.
-The plate was positioned so the bars on the bottom of the cups were positioned over similar bars on the PCB, although aligned perpendicularly.
-Slits cut into the plate on either side of the cup made that section of the plate flexible.
-When the stick was moved, it pressed on the spring, eventually providing enough force to bend that section of the plate down until the two metal bars made contact.
-The springs provided the recentering force.
-This operation required more physical motion to depress the switches than on the CX40, and the CX10 is generally considered to be less suitable for gaming.
+Internally, the CX10 differs from the CX40 primarily in the switch mechanisms.
+In the CX10, a thin plastic plate is placed directly on top of the PCB, separated by a few millimeters.
+Cup-shaped protrusions on the top surface hold a small metal spring, and opposite these on the bottom surface of the plate is a small metal bar.
+The plate is positioned so the bars on the bottom of the cups are positioned over similar bars on the PCB, although aligned perpendicularly.
+Slits cut into the plate on either side of the cup make that section of the plate flexible.
+When the stick is moved, it presses on the spring, eventually providing enough force to bend that section of the plate down until the two metal bars make contact.
+The springs provide the recentering force.
+This operation requires more physical motion to depress the switches than on the CX40, and the CX10 is generally considered to be less suitable for gaming.

 CX40

 The CX40 for the Atari XE series computer used a matching grey colour instead of the standard black.

 The CX40 was designed by James Asher to replace the CX10, with the aim of greatly improving its ability to be inexpensively mass-produced.
 By 1983, one out of every five American homes had one.
 This model accounts for the vast majority of Atari's production run.

-The CX40 is nearly identical to the CX10 externally, but lacks the printing on the top of the stick, and replaced the uppermost wedge in the ring of embossing with the word "TOP".
+The CX40 is nearly identical to the CX10 externally, but lacks the printing on the top of the stick, and replaces the uppermost wedge in the ring of embossing with the word "TOP".
 By 1986 the market had been so flooded with 3rd party clones (see below) that the CX40 was difficult to obtain, and some dealers could only order it with software.

 A new CX40 using gray colored plastic for the base was released with the Atari XEGS computer.
-It also dispensed with the orange paint on the embossing on the base.
-It was otherwise identical to the earlier CX40, retaining the black plastic cover on the stick and the red fire button.
+It also dispenses with the orange paint on the embossing on the base.
+It is otherwise identical to the earlier CX40, retaining the black plastic cover on the stick and the red fire button.